emenriquez/Springboard-Coursework/Capstone Project 2/README.md

 Omission of these ingredients was a key part in stabilizing the performance of the engines, since these ingredients seem to dominate all others.
 Also, by removing these the recommendations that are given to the user are more likely to be insightful and meaningful, instead of just suggesting to a user that they could add some water or salt to compliment their recipes!

+## 7. Live Heroku/Flask Web App <a class="anchor" id="heroku"></a>

+In order to extend the results of this project and showcase the functional usage of the recommendation engines, a python web app was developed using the Flask and Heroku platforms and is live for user demonstration.

-If you're interested in playing around with these engines with your own recipes and ingredients, check out the github link to the code **[here](https://github.com/emenriquez/Springboard-Coursework/blob/master/Capstone%20Project%202/Recommendation%20Engines%20-%20Cuisines.ipynb)**.
+If you're interested in playing around with these engines with your own recipes and ingredients, come check it out **[here!!](https://lit-caverns-54863.herokuapp.com)**.

-## 7. Conclusions and Next Steps <a class="anchor" id="Conclusions"></a>
+## 8. Conclusions and Next Steps <a class="anchor" id="Conclusions"></a>

 #### Model Performance